f4exb/sdrangel-docker/readme.md

 <h1>Running SDRangel in a Docker container</h1>

-&#9888; This is still experimental and not guaranteed to work in all environments.
+&#9888; This is still experimental.

 [SDRangel](https://github.com/f4exb/sdrangel) is  is an Open Source Qt5 / OpenGL 3.0+ SDR and signal analyzer frontend to various hardware.
 It also supports remote and terminal (no GUI) operation and can be controlled or control other pieces of software with a REST API.